The potent age-busting, mood-lifting, energy-boosting superfood

-“Turmeric is a powerhouse: anti-inflammatory, anti-depressant, prevents cancer and it’s an antioxidant that supports brain function and improves heart health.”
+“Turmeric is a powerhouse: anti-inflammatory, anti-depressant and it’s an antioxidant that supports brain function and is said to help with heart health.”

 Kerri adds that she discovered juicing whilst on a retreat in Spain (sounds divine) and has been a devotee ever since: “I started making juices after a week long yoga and juicing retreat at Shanti Som in Spain,” Kerri explains.
 “It is an amazing place.
 I felt fabulous and wanted to keep the feeling going for as long as possible.

 “And twice a year, I substitute juice for food that you chew for five days.
 It gives my digestive system a rest, and is a wonderful challenge.
 It’s like pressing a reset button.
-Cntrl + Alt Delete for the body and mind.”
+Ctrl + Alt + Delete for the body and mind.”